 Joyce Collier is a licensed clinical social worker with over 25 years’ experience in the Greater Boston area.
 She was a group facilitator at the former Wellness Community of Greater Boston.
 Prior to that, Joyce spent 15 years at Fenway Community Health as the Coordinator of The Violence Recovery Program and then as the Associate Director of Mental Health.
 She has a specialty in group therapy and remains actively involved in the Northeastern Society for Group Psychotherapy.

 Susan Englander is a licensed clinical social worker with over 30 years of experience in the Boston area.
 She has worked in a variety of mental health settings.
 At The Wellness Community of Greater Boston she directed the Kids Count Too program supporting families in which a parent has cancer and consulted to a number of school systems around issues of loss and bereavement.
-She currently works part-time at the Dana Farber Cancer Institute as a part of the Gastrointestinal clinic.

 Julie Anderson is a clinical psychologist with a 25 year long private practice in Brookline.
 She has specialized in working with young adults and with adults going through life transitions.
 In the last decade she has also been active in the regional and national associations for group therapy, and runs several groups in her practice (including a training group for psychiatry residents).
 Prior to her career in psychotherapy, Julie worked as a teacher and administrator in special education, and in the 1980's, helped Perkins School for the Blind remodel their high school program to incorporate mainstreaming.